15 Charming American Traditions The Rest Of The World Thinks Are Weird

 9. Summer Camp Culture

 The American tradition of sending kids away to sleep-away camps for weeks or months during summer break is uncommon in most other countries.
 Parents spending thousands of dollars for their children to learn archery, make friendship bracelets, and sing around campfires seems like an unusual investment to many international observers.
 The emotional significance Americans attach to their camp experiences, often forming lifelong friendships and returning as counselors, is particularly unique.
 The whole concept of structured outdoor experiences as a crucial part of childhood development is very American.
+In other cultures, summer is typically spent with family, not strangers in the woods.

 10. The Pledge of Allegiance

 Having schoolchildren start each day by pledging allegiance to the flag strikes many non-Americans as uncomfortably nationalistic.
 The sight of students standing with hands over hearts, reciting a promise of loyalty to their country’s flag daily seems more like something from an authoritarian regime to many international observers.
 The fact that this ritual is so normalized in American schools, despite ongoing debates about its appropriateness, puzzles many outsiders.
 The intense emotional and political reactions to any suggestion of not participating in the pledge are particularly striking to non-Americans.
+In many places, patriotism is optional—not scheduled into your morning routine.

 11. Bridal Showers and Bachelor/ette Parties

 The sheer number of pre-wedding celebrations in American culture amazes many international observers.
 Having multiple parties (engagement party, bridal shower, bachelor/ette party) before the actual wedding seems excessive to cultures where one celebration suffices.
 The tradition of giving gifts at both the shower and the wedding particularly baffles non-Americans.
 The evolution of bachelor/ette parties into elaborate weekend trips with matching outfits and planned activities has turned these pre-wedding celebrations into major events of their own.
+It’s less about the wedding and more about maximizing the attention on the couple.

 12. Drive-Through Everything

 The American desire to accomplish tasks without leaving their cars extends far beyond fast food, puzzling many international visitors.
 Drive-through banking, pharmacies, wedding chapels, and even funeral viewings represent peak American convenience culture to bewildered outsiders.
 The fact that some Americans will wait in long drive-through lines rather than park and walk inside seems particularly strange to many non-Americans.
 The extent to which American infrastructure and businesses are designed around car culture reflects a uniquely American prioritization of convenience.
+This dedication to efficiency is both admired and mocked around the world.

 13. Tipping Culture